The W. T. Woodson Honor Code, Revised 2023 – 2024

 - The violation is referred to the Honor Council through the formal referral process.

-- The student receives a 50% on the graded assignment that gave rise to the Honor Code violation.
+- The student receives a 0% on the graded assignment that gave rise to the Honor Code violation with the opportunity to retest.

-- Administrator meets with student to review honor code expectations and policies
+- Administrator meets with the student to review honor code expectations and policies